onyx-platform/onyx/doc/user-guide/internal-design.md

 #### Local State

-Each virtual peer has one atom that it uses for local state.
-It is a map that has a key for whether it has ever asked the Coordinator to seal, and a key for what the sentinel leader is.
+Each virtual peer's task lifecycle maintains one atom that it uses for local state.
+It is a map that has a key for whether it has ever asked to seal, and a key for what the sentinel leader is.
 The latter is used as a local cache, whereas the former is used to avoid deadlock.
 Virtual peers can ask to seal exactly once.
-The Coordinator will ignore subsequent requests to seal.
+Subsequent requests are ignored.
 Since this process is pipelined, we need a way to convey this information *backwards* through the pipeline.
 The shared atom accomplishes this.

 ### Sentinel Values in a Distributed Setting

 One of the challenges in working with distributed systems is the property that messages can be delayed, duplicated, dropped, and reordered.
 For the most part, HornetQ's transactions aid with a lot of these concerns.
 One particularly difficult point, though, is the notion of "sealing".
 In order to propagate the sentinel value from one queue to the next, all of the segments must be processed.
 This is the key attribute that allows for at-least-once processing semantics.
-Unfortunately, inbetween the time that each peer asks the coordinator if it can seal, and by time it actually does seal and reports back, the peer can be fail.
+Unfortunately, inbetween the time that each peer asks if it can seal, and by time it actually does seal and reports back, the peer can be fail.
 Worse yet, we have no way of knowing whether it successfully wrote the sentinel to the next queue.
 Therefore, we need to make this operation idemponent and handle multiple sentinel values.
 We also need to be able to handle sentinel values that appear in the middle of the queue due to the way HornetQ load balances.

 #### Sentinel-in-the-Middle